Ethansev/Discord-OctoBot/README.md

 - [ ] Add music functionality for voice chat (spotify, youtube, soundcloud)
 - [ ] Add twitch stream announcement for Sid
 - [ ] Give bot a dick~ish personality and have it respond to users
+- [ ] Containerize in a docker container

 ## Patch Notes